dinosaure/blogger/articles/gadt_and_state_machine.md

 ```

 Et voilà!
 As you can see, once again, you just have to follow the rules we have
-described - in other words, trust on your compiler and follow it!
+described - in other words, trust your compiler and follow its advice!

 ### An impure world